Homework problems and due dates (not the dates the

 Skim Section 2.2 in the textbook, up through Example 3.

-you read this section.
+students read this section.
 The book's explanations and

 definitions in this section say many of the right

 poor writing that I hate exposing you to.
+Furthermore, the

-lecture's worth of
+We still have a partial lecture's worth of

 conceptual material that's absent from the book, before which